eScholarship Research Centre

 - Runs training in writing for the web

-The preferred development platform is Drupal CMS at the moment, but later in the year all websites will be moving to the MySource Matrix CMS.
+The preferred development platform for all websites is MySource Matrix CMS.
 The Web team also provide support to MySource Matrix and WordPress sites.
 Email the web team.

 ITS provide desktop support, procurement (new hardware and software) and communication infrastructure.
-General IT inquiries should be directed to the ITS Service Desk (40888).
+General IT inquiries should be directed to the Staff IT Services (40888).

 University Digitisation Centre